daniellavoie/kafka-streaming-workshop/doc/connector/connector-linux.md

 Access Control Center from http://localhost:9021.

-From the main screen, access the topic view with the following links : `Cluster 1 / Topics`.
+From the main screen, access the topic view with the following links: `Cluster 1 / Topics`.

-Click on the the `account` topic and access the `messages` tab.
+Click on the `account` topic and access the `messages` tab.
 Click on the `offset` textbox and type `0` and press enter to instruct C3 to load all messages from partition 0 starting from offset 0.

 With the connector running, you should observe `account` events in the UI.